tnebooks/12th-chemistry/content.en/docs/transition-and-inner-transition-elements/_index.md

 Martin Heinrich Klaproth, German chemist who discovered uranium, zirconium and cerium .
 He described them as distinct elements, though he did not obtain them in the pure metallic state.
 He verified the discoveries of titanium, tellurium, and strontium, His role is the most significant in systematizing analytical chemistry and mineralogy.

-## Learning Objectives

-After studying this unit, the students will be able to

-- recognise the position of d and f block elements in the periodic table
-- describe the general trend in properties of elements of 3d series
-- discuss the trends in \(M^{n+} / M\) standard electrode potential
-- predict the oxidising and reducing property based in \(E^{\circ}\) values
-- explain the tendencies of d-block elements towards the formation of alloy, complex and interstitial compounds
-- describe the preparation and properties of potassium permanganate and potassium dichromate
-- describe the properties of f-block elements
-- compare the properties of lanthanoides and actinides

 ## INTRODUCTION

 Generally the metallic elements that have incompletely filled d or f sub shell in the neutral or cationic state are called transition metals.
 This definition includes lanthanoides and actinides.
 However, IUPAC defines transition metal as an element whose atom has an incomplete d sub shell or which can give rise to cations with an incomplete d sub shell.
 They occupy the central position of the periodic table, between s and p block elements, and their properties are transitional between highly reactive metals of s block and elements of p block which are mostly non metals.
 Except group- 11 elements all transition metals are hard and have very high melting point.